-As shown in Figure 2 below, in January, 2021, 41% of U.S. adults reported symptoms of depression and/or anxiety disorders.
-This number has stayed the same since spring of 2020.
+As shown in Figure 2 below, in January 2021, 41% of U.S. adults reported symptoms of depression and/or anxiety disorders.
+This number has stayed the same since the spring of 2020.

 Notes: These adults, ages 18+, have symptoms of anxiety or depressive disorders that generally occur more than half the days or nearly every day.
-Data shown is for January 6 - 18, 2021.
+The data shown is for January 6 - 18, 2021.
 Source: U.S. Census Bureau, Household Pulse Survey, 2021 - 2021

 Those numbers are even higher for your employees of color.

 In addition to higher rates of COVID-19 cases and deaths, Black and Hispanic communities are more likely than White adults to report symptoms of anxiety and/or depressive disorder, according to Figure 7 below.

 - Black parents more often than White parents have experienced negative impacts of the outbreak on their children’s education, the ability to care for their children, and relationships with family members.

 - Black and Hispanic people prior to COVID-19 were less likely to receive behavioral health services compared to the general population.
 The pandemic has increased that challenge.

 Notes: *Indicates a statistically significant difference relative to Non-Hispanic White adults at the p<0.05 level.
 These adults (ages 18+) report symptoms of anxiety and/or depressive disorder generally occurring more than half the days or nearly every day.
 "Other Non-Hispanic" includes people of other races or multiple races.
 Data shown are for December 9 - 21, 2020.
 Source: KFF analysis of the U.S. Census Bureau Household Pulse Survey, 2020.

 Employees Dealing with COVID-19 Depression and Anxiety Issues